-An amazingly comprehensive list of blogs written by Autistic people called the Actually Autistic Blogs List was compiled in 2016 and is still being updated.
+A wonderfully comprehensive list of blogs written by autistic people called the Actually Autistic Blogs List was compiled in 2016 and is still being updated.

-It includes both blogs that are no longer being updated (but may still be of value to readers) as well as current and active blogs on a variety of topics.
+It includes both blogs that are no longer active (but may still be of value to readers) as well as current and active blogs on a variety of topics.

-Great perspectives and resources for and by Autistic parents parenting Autistic children include:
+Perspectives and resources for and by autistic parents parenting autistic children include: